Richmond County Health Data

 Health data brief for Richmond County, North Carolina.

 Life expectancy in Richmond County is 68.8 years, which is significantly lower than the North Carolina state mark of 74.4 years and the national figure of 77 years.
 The county reports 21 primary care providers per 100,000 residents, which is less than one-third of the national median of 70.
 Mental health services are provided at a rate of 265 providers per 100,000 residents, higher than the national median of 250.
 Approximately 21.7% of residents report being in poor or fair health, a higher rate than the 17% national mark.
 The uninsured rate is 12.5%, matching the North Carolina state rate and exceeding the 10% national mark.
-See the CDC County Health Rankings methodology for further context.
+See the 2025 County Health Rankings & Roadmaps release methodology for further context.

 Get Care in Richmond County, North Carolina